- This post contains affiliate links. Read more here.

 The white wood, farmhouse accents, and stringed lights make this catio (courtesy of @geishatherescuedcat on Instagram) a great design addition for any rustic-inspired outdoor space, and it’s plenty spacious for a cat.

-Buy Now on Wayfair for $330.00 Buy Now on Amazon for $498.80
+Buy Now on Wayfair Shop on Amazon

-Buy Now on Wayfair for $387.99
+Buy Now on Wayfair Shop on Amazon

 Featured image via Catio Spaces